Bills Digest No. 23, 2024-25

 Australia’s current merger regime

-The current law is primarily contained in section 50 of the CCA.
-Subsection 50(1) provides that a corporation must not directly or indirectly acquire shares in the capital of a body corporate, or acquire any assets of a person if the acquisition would have the effect, or be likely to have the effect, of substantially lessening competition in any market.
+Subsection 50(1) provides that a corporation must not directly or indirectly acquire shares in the capital of a body corporate, or acquire any assets of a person, if the acquisition would have the effect, or be likely to have the effect, of substantially lessening competition in any market.
 Subsection 50(2) is in near equivalent terms but refers instead to a person rather than a corporation.
-Where a person has contravened section 50, the Federal Court may give directions that the person dispose of any, or all, of the shares or assets acquired in contravention of that section.
+The ACCC has various enforcement and undertakings remedies (pp. 52‑53) available to it in circumstances where section 50 is contravened.
+For example, the ACCC may seek an order from the Federal Court directing that the person dispose of any, or all, of the shares or assets acquired in contravention of that section.

 Informal review process

 Instead, the ACCC has established an Informal Merger Review Process which enables merger parties to seek the ACCC’s view on whether the proposed acquisition is likely to have the effect of substantially lessening competition.
-According to the ACCC Guidelines (p 6) ‘this process has developed over time to provide an avenue for merger parties to seek the ACCC’s view prior to completion of a merger’.
+According to the ACCC Guidelines (p 6) this process ‘has developed over time to provide an avenue for merger parties to seek the ACCC’s view prior to completion of a merger’.

 The test to be applied is set out in subsection 50(3) of the CCA which lists a range of matters that are taken into account when assessing whether a merger is likely to substantially lessen competition.

-Importantly, a decision by the ACCC under the informal review process does not confer protection from subsequent legal action based on an alleged contravention of section 50 of the CCA, in particular by third parties.
+Importantly, a decision by the ACCC under the informal review process does not confer protection (paragraph 1.11) from subsequent legal action based on an alleged contravention of section 50 of the CCA, in particular by third parties.

 Formal merger authorisation